 The Arsenal midfielder scored the only goal of the game midway through the opening period to get les Bleus' 2014 World Cup qualifying campaign off to a positive startFrance made a winning but rather unconvincing start to their World Cup 2014 qualification campaign, defeating Finland 1-0 in Helsinki.

 In a group with defending champions Spain, Didier Deschamps’ men could not afford to drop points in their opening fixture and won the game thanks to a well-taken strike from midfielder Abou Diaby midway through the first half.

-France, who started as strong favourites to win the match, quickly assumed the role of the dominant side, yet they were unable to fashion an opening against a Finnish defence that looked solid and resolute.
+France, who started as strong favourites to win the encounter, quickly assumed the role of dominant side, yet they were unable to fashion an opening against a Finnish defence that looked solid and resolute.

 Indeed, it was the home side who created the first big opening of the match, but after springing the offside trap convincingly, Kasper Hamalainen dallied just long enough over his shot to allow Mapou Yanga-Mbiwa to execute a fine recovery challenge, with the home fans crying for a penalty.

 When les Bleus created their first opening, they were more clinical.
 Karim Benzema weaved past three players having dropped into a surprisingly deep position, but Diaby made up great ground to break beyond the striker, latch onto an inch-perfect pass and then steer a shot across Lukas Hradecky and into the net.

 Though controlling the match, France didn't threaten to cut loose until after the break, when they forced Hradecky into two fine saves in quick succession.
 First, Yohan Cabaye tried his luck with a swerving shot from the edge of the box only for the goalkeeper to claw it clear, and from the resulting corner a Yanga-Mbiwa header had the custodian at full stretch to grasp the ball.